Share what kind of mom you are!

 If life looked like a Hallmark movie, I’d say the holidays would be the most romantic time of the year.
 There would always be a quaint, downtown Christmas festival where you and your love could hold hands, dodge a snowball fight, and sip hot cocoa.
 But in reality, so many of us are running on all cylinders from mid-November through December 26th that romance is the last thing on our minds.
 Still, planning holiday dates for you and your husband shouldn’t be the last thing on your list.

 Lean into the season and explore holiday date ideas that are a creative step up from dinner at a nice restaurant.
 Even if some of these ideas sound like a stretch, don’t immediately write them off.
 Remember, studies show that a date night packs a lot more punch when it’s something that’s out of the ordinary for you and your husband.
-Which of these 6 romantic holiday dates make your bells jingle?
+Which of these 6 romantic holiday dates makes your bells jingle?

 1. Feel the chill.